sagemath/trac_to_gh/Issue 9737.md

 # Issue 9737: Moved interact to view an induced subgraph from wiki to library

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9737

 Original creator: punchagan